vikingdata/articles/test_environment/1_Initial_Linux_setup.md

          * Trust Server certificate
       * Click "Connect"
 ### <a name=pow></a> PostgreSQL WAL Replication
+With this setup we will configure wall replication.
+We will also let logical replication happen if available and if the primary server goes down, the secondary will take over (not done yet).

 1. Install packages required for postgresql and instll postgresql for Ubuntu.
 ```
 sudo apt update